 Using To-do Lists

-There are three predefined patterns for commonly used to-do items:
+There are three predefined patterns for commonly used to-do items of the following types:

 To navigate between to-do items in the whole solution

-To navigate between to-do items in the current file, use the blue marks on the marker bar.
+To navigate between to-do items in the current file, use the marks on the marker bar.

 To define a custom to-do pattern